keatinl1/Filter_IMU/README.md

 ### Designing filter

 In figure 2 the red lines show the desired cutoff frequency ( $\omega_{c}$).
-We define the LPF with the following transfer function [1]:
+The LPF was defined with the following transfer function [1]:

 $$H(s) = \frac{\omega_{c}}{s + \omega_{c}}$$

-You apply a bilinear transform (also known as Tustins method) to get this filter in the Z domain.
-Then you inverse Z transform to get it in a format we can implement in code.
-See ```\derivation``` if you want to see how to do this.
+A bilinear transform (also known as Tustins method) was performed to get this filter in the Z domain.
+Then an inverse Z transform to get it in a format which could be implemented in code.
+See ```\derivation``` to see how to do this.

 $$y[k] \approx \left(\frac{2-T\omega_c}{2+T\omega_c}\right)y[k-1] + \left(\frac{T\omega_c}{2+T\omega_c}\right)\left(x[k]+x[k-1]\right)$$